big city

 The Presence of Connections

-Determining how well-connected your real-estate professional is can help determine whether or not they’ll be a good fit.
+Determining how well-connected your real estate professional is can help determine whether or not they'll be a good fit.
 The more connected they are within their team and within the community at large, the better chances that your property will sell quickly.
 Experienced brokers will already have the right professionals in place to assist with other areas of the sale as well: real estate lawyers, moving companies, staging companies, and photographers are only some examples.

 Recommendations

-Don’t be afraid to seek names of recent clients from your potential broker.
-Although you can always look up reviews online, reaching out to the clients directly to get a firsthand encounter of their experience can paint a clear picture of what it’s like to work with the real estate agent.
+Don't be afraid to seek names of recent clients from your potential broker.
+Although you can always look up reviews online, reaching out to the clients directly to get a firsthand encounter of their experience can paint a clear picture of what it's like to work with a real estate agent.

 Subscribe to our Newsletter